 Generally, living on a budget is something that has to be done at university, as being financially stable is unlikely.
 One minute you’re thinking ‘I’m rich’, after getting your student loan, and within no time it’s gone and you’re dipping into a student overdraft.
 There is plenty of help out there when it comes to budget nowadays, from mobile phone apps, to blogs, and social media accounts on student budgeting.
 To find out more about these, check out our blog on the easiest ways to budget as a student.
 You will be thankful later down the line if you start budgeting early, as the last thing you want is to have the added burden of money worries when you’re already freaking out about upcoming deadlines.

 2. Get Involved

 Whether it’s going to social events, introducing yourself to people in your lectures and seminars, or signing up to clubs and societies, make sure you get involved in things from the offset.
 Friendships are a key part of university – for both fun and moral support!
 Putting yourself out there and getting involved in things happening at university is the best way to make friendships, and it’s also great for keeping a healthy balance between studying and having fun!

 Endless nights out, non-compulsory lectures and seminars, and independent study makes it a lot easier to fall behind on university work, as, unlike school, you don’t have teachers chasing you for work or pulling you in the right direction.
 Whilst lecturers teach the course contents, they are not there to make sure you are doing the work or to pull you along.

 Slacking behind in first year could have a knock-on effect, so it’s best not to do this!
-Staying on top of things early on means that you’ll not be sitting up the night before a deadline with no idea where to start.
+Staying on top of things early on is one way you can deal with stress at university, and means that you’ll not be sitting up the night before a deadline with no idea where to start.